DigitalNZ/supplejack_installation/README.md

 ### SUPPLEJACK CODE - GNU GENERAL PUBLIC LICENCE, VERSION 3

-Supplejack, a tool for aggregating, searching and sharing metadata records, is Crown copyright (C) 2014, New Zealand Government.
+Supplejack is a tool for aggregating, searching and sharing metadata records.

+The installation scripts at https://github.com/DigitalNZ/supplejack_installation are Crown copyright (C) 2014, New Zealand Government.
 Supplejack was created by DigitalNZ at the National Library of NZ and the Department of Internal Affairs. http://digitalnz.org/supplejack

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses / http://www.gnu.org/licenses/gpl-3.0.txt